mchicha/DevOps-Final-Project/DevOps-Project-Phase-4.md

         . docker images
     ![check-containers-and-images-existed-again!](Images/Phase4/check-containers-and-images-existed-again.jpg)

-7. Now we want to push the image to the docker hub account and we need to tag our image with the prefix of our account Tagging an image is very important otherwise the docker hub will not understand from which particaular account, the particular image has to move.
+7. Now we want to push the image to the docker hub account and we need to tag our image with the prefix of our account.

+    Tagging an image is very important otherwise the docker hub will not understand from which particaular account, the particular image has to move.
     So we will now tag the image
         . docker tag tomcat-server-v8 mordehaic/tomcat-server-v8
         . docker images
     ![docker-tag!](Images/Phase4/docker-tag.jpg)

-    Now we have another image and this a the base image on which we have a customized image
+    Now we have another image and this the base image on which we have a customized image

 8. Now, i will push this base image to the docker hub